-Backed by the default Ubuntu wallpaper and flanked by some cute ‘paw’ logos, Ubuntu’s founder Mark Shuttleworth this morning delivered a powerful and honest keynote address to the attendees of the Ubuntu Developer Summit, currently taking place in Budapest, Hungary.
+Backed by the default Ubuntu wallpaper and flanked by some cute ‘paw’ logos, Ubuntu’s founder Mark Shuttleworth delivered a powerful and honest keynote address to the attendees of the Ubuntu Developer Summit, currently taking place in Budapest, Hungary.

 “First of all I want to say thank you.
 The whole community deserves a thunderous round of applause for what we achieved in Natty” he began before highlighting how “difficult and challenging” the Ubuntu 11.04 development cycle was, calling it a ‘profoundly challenging cycle’.

 “Our work is not yet done, but we achieved much of what we set out to do.”